 A dispute in Dedham, Massachusetts, resulted in an 1820 Massachusetts Supreme Court decision that illustrates some of the issues faces by states with established churches.
 In this case, members of the congregation who broke away wanted to continue to own the church property given by the state instead of it going to the "new congregation" under a pastor they had rejected.
 (Photo of one of the historical churches in Dedham, Massachusetts, First Church and Parish, by John Phelan, CC BY 3.0 via Wikimedia Commons)

 The case of Baker v.
-Vales, 16 Mass.
-488 (1820) illustrates some of the problems that states that retained established churches faced prior to their abolition in 1833, during which churches were expected to fulfill both secular and religious purposes.
+Fales, 16 Mass.
+488 (1820) illustrates some of the problems that states that retained established churches faced prior to their abolition in 1833.
+During this period, churches were expected to fulfill both secular and religious purposes.

 The case arose out of a dispute in Dedham, Massachusetts, that resulted when a local parish appointed a Unitarian pastor (a Mr. Lamson) that his congregation rejected.
 After the majority that rejected this appointment left the congregation to form a new one and elect a new group of deacons, the court had to decide whether or not the first congregation, or the newly formed one, owned the property that had originally been given to the church.

 Court said original congregation were the owners

 The decision by the Massachusetts Supreme Court was issued by Chief Justice Isaac Parker.
 Parker noted that the church at Dedham was originally the only one in the parish and that those who contributed to it likely did so because of their associations with that specific church.